 Apply your physics background

-A career in medical physics offers you the opportunity to use your physics background to provide people with live-changing options every day.
+A career in medical physics offers you the opportunity to use your physics background to provide people with life-changing options every day.
 Medical physicists play a critical role at the cutting-edge of patient healthcare, overseeing effective radiation treatment, ensuring that instruments are working safely, and researching, developing and implementing new therapeutic techniques.
 When asked about his work in this field, Medical Physics Programs Director Stephen Avery explains, “Dealing with cancer is very difficult.
 You never want to hear, ‘well, we tried all we can.’
 The best part of my job is to be able to give someone another option.”

 The Medical Physics Programs at the University of Pennsylvania prepare students to bridge physics and clinical medicine, overseeing clinical applications of radiation and creating the cutting-edge medical technologies of tomorrow.
 The master’s degree and post-graduate certificate programs combine the resources of one of the world’s top research universities and most prestigious medical schools, offering you unmatched opportunities to shape your own path.